-Pedersen said after the fifth round of talks within the United Nations’ European headquarters at the Palais des Nations that he was disappointed by the lack of progress and no further discussions were scheduled.
+Pedersen said on Friday after the fifth round of talks within the United Nations' European headquarters at the Palais des Nations that he was disappointed by the lack of progress and no further discussions were scheduled.
 The peace talks were held among three teams of government, opposition and civil society representatives, each with 15 members.

 A Norwegian diplomat with experience in several U.N. roles, Pedersen has hosted rounds of talks in Geneva over the past year, despite the coronavirus pandemic, by using safety measures approved by Swiss health officials.
 Participants are part of a committee assembled to draft a new Syrian constitution — and a new system of national governance.